 You can get this information from your wallet.
 If you use the desktop wallet you can go to tools backup and it will produce a backup json that has this information.
-If you created your wallet using the cli tool axe
+If you created your wallet using the cli tool axe then it produces the same json as the desktop wallet.

-needed for the POST request mentioned above.
+You can see the address and public_key needed for the POST request mentioned above.

 It is recommened to use FAST for the kind - this is the transaction kind and fast transactions are instant